Atewe202/LITA-PROJECT/README.md

 ![Screenshot 2024-11-07 152034](https://github.com/user-attachments/assets/c9629f4c-c47a-4b9b-8642-0e85fe07103d)

-### Experience:
+### Experience Aquired:
 It has been a very engaging and impartfull exercise.
 Data anallytics is a skill I have always aspire to acquire.
 - Coming from a background with almost zero knowledge on data analysis, I can say am 60% empowered
 - this training has broader my skill on use of data in problem solving as lots of insights are deduced from analysed datasets
 - I will keep building on my  skills as I take on more projects.

+### Application Of Training
+ As a Medical Laboratory Scientist, a lot of data are generated in the laborator, the skill acquierd will be applied in these some of these areas:
+   -  Analysing these data will enhence in identifying trends and correlation in laboratory data
+   -  Monitorin data to enhence use of commodities and equipment requests
+   -  Informs decision-making and reduces false positives and negatives
+   -  Identifying potential health risks, track patients response to therapies
+   -  Inform study designs and outcomes
+   -  ublication and presentation

+   ### Appreciation
-  My shout out to  LITAHUB
+  -  My shout out to  LITA IncubatorHUB
+  -  To my amazing tutors, thank you for the knowledge imparted
-  Shout out to our Mother in Isreal Pastor (Mrs) Folu Adeboye for this opprottunity.
+  -  Shout out to our Mother in Isreal Pastor (Mrs) Folu Adeboye for this opprottunity.
-  To my wonderful Facilitators- thank you and more wisdom God Bless you ma
+  -  Thank you RCCG -Africa Global Mission